Working with Build Configurations

 .mxml file.
 The Active Flash Build Configuration command is available for this purpose.

 Using shortcuts to open build configuration settings

-As already mentioned, the Active Flash build configuration menu is used to select an active build configuration (see Selecting an active build configuration).
+As already mentioned, the Active Flash build configuration menu is used to select an active build configuration (see To select an active build configuration, follow these steps).

 In addition, this menu provides a shortcut for accessing build configuration settings (the Project Structure option).

 When you select Project Structure in the Active Flash build configuration menu, the Project Structure dialog opens showing the settings for the active build configuration.